logo

 My brother…Alpha Supreme Maximus, an Alpha on the Divine Werewolf Council, was known to be quite unforgiving himself.

-He had to be after our parents died when I was only five.
-Max had raised me for the past fifteen years, and though his exterior had hardened with others, with me he was always genuinely caring and affectionate, albeit a bit overprotective.
+He had to be after our parents died in the Great War.
+I was only five at the time, but Max had raised me for the past fifteen years, and though his exterior had hardened with others, with me, he was always genuinely caring and affectionate, albeit a bit overprotective.

 “But you needn’t worry yourself about such things,” he said, clasping my hand.
 “You have me to protect you, for now and always.”